 Westchester County (NY) New Rochelle WWTP

-As part of a facility upgrade, Westchester County is purchasing a new JWCE Monster Separation System for their $173m upgrade of the New Rochelle facility.
+As part of a facility upgrade, Westchester County is purchasing a new JWC Monster Separation System for their $173m upgrade of the New Rochelle facility.
 The Bandscreen Monsters® use perforated panels with small, circular openings ¼” (6mm) in size.
 The high-capture rate Bandscreens will protect tertiary biofilters designed to purify the water and remove nitrogen in order to protect Long Island Sound.
 Each Bandscreen is paired with a Screenings Washer Monster® to clean, dewater and compact captured screenings.

 The order includes: